equalizedigital/accessibility-checker/README.txt

 ### Our Support Team is Here to Help You

 The Equalize Digital team aims to provide regular support for Accessibility Checker on the WordPress.org forums.
 If you have a question about the plugin or its use, please post in the support forum, and we will do our best to help you in a timely manner.
 Our support hours are Monday-Friday, 9:00 AM to 5:00 PM U.S. central time.
-Please understand that we do prioritize support for purchasers of Accessibility Checker Pro or our Priority Support Packages.
+Please understand that we do prioritize support for purchasers of Accessibility Checker Pro.

 If you need one-on-one email support, please consider purchasing [Accessibility Checker Pro](https://equalizedigital.com/accessibility-checker/pricing/).
 Accessibility Checker Pro customers receive unlimited personal support on plugin usage and features.

 Join our [WordPress Accessibility Facebook group](https://www.facebook.com/groups/wordpress.accessibility) for community support and to connect with other developers, designers, and content creators who are working to make their websites more accessible.
 This is a great place to get free WP accessibility remediation assistance from others in the community.

-For organizations needing more one-on-one assistance in resolving accessibility problems, we offer [Priority Support Packages](https://my.equalizedigital.com/priority-support/) that include phone and Zoom video support, as well as assistance with accessibility/screen reader testing and custom coding.
-Priority Support Packages are perfect for agencies, freelancers, and website managers who want an accessibility expert on-call to provide consultation and assistance as they remediate their website's accessibility.
-[Learn More About Priority Support](https://my.equalizedigital.com/priority-support/)
+For paid Accessibility Checker customers on a small business plan or above, we provide two accessibility [office hour ](https://equalizedigital.com/accessibility-checker/pricing/#common-pre-sale-questions) calls each month to address your remediation queries.
+This is an invaluable resource for those who need direct assistance and expert insights when making their sites more accessible.

 ### Multi-platform Accessibility